Blog

 • being able to view resistance as natural, that it is a sign that the learning process has begun;

-• supporting the Franchisee in expressing all of his/her feelings and objections;
+• supporting the franchisee in expressing their feelings and objections;

 • not internalizing the resistance or seeing it as a personal attack.